AmusableLemur/Jedirect/README.md

 Installation
 ------------
 You need to first set up a database in MySQL and import the file `schema.sql`.
 Other databases should work but might require minor modifications to the code.
 Update the configuration in `config-sample.json` to match your environment and save it as `config.json`.
+That's all!

 License
 -------